-The County Health Rankings represent access to care with the following measures:
+The County Health Rankings assess the extent of access to care with the following measures:

-- Uninsured is defined as the percentage of the population under age 65 without health insurance.
-The data for this measure come from the Census Bureau’s Small Area Health Insurance Estimates (SAHIE), which provides model-based estimates of health insurance coverage for all states and counties in the United States.
+- Uninsured is defined as the percent of the population younger than age 65 without health insurance.
+The data for this measure come from the Census Bureau’s Small Area Health Insurance Estimates (SAHIE), which provide model-based estimates of health insurance coverage for all states and counties in the United States.

-- The other measures report the ratio of population to primary care physicians in a county (i.e., the number of people per primary care physician) and the ratio of population to dentists in a county, and the ratio of population to mental health providers in a county.
+- The other measures report the ratio of population to primary care physicians in a county (i.e., the number of people per primary care physician), the ratio of population to dentists in a county, and the ratio of population to mental health providers in a county.
 The primary care physician and dentist measures are based on data obtained from the Health Resources and Services Administration (HRSA).
 HRSA compiles physician and dentist data from the American Medical Association Master file and the National Provider Identification file respectively and from the Census Population Estimates program to report primary care physician and dentist data at the county level.
 The mental health provider measure is also based on data from the National Provider Identification file but utilizes the National Plan & Provider Enumeration system which lists each unique provider.

 For more information about measuring Access to Care click here.